duccss/PearlPlus/README.md

 This plugin **WILL NOT WORK** unless a correct `chatschema` is set in Zenith.
 Most vanilla servers like 2b2t and Constantiam don't require you to set one but other servers with custom whisper builders for example 9b9t will need one.
 Please check the wiki [here](https://wiki.2b2t.vc/Commands/#chatschema).
 You might also need to set the whisper command for the server you're playing on using `extraChat whisperCommand <command>` to allow the bot to whisper back.

+If you're chat banned/muted you can load pearls in your client using [PearlPlusMod](https://github.com/duccss/PearlPlusMod) and [PearlPlusWebAPI](https://github.com/duccss/PearlPlusWebAPI) which bypass's chat.

 ### Management Commands

 #### You can use either `pp` or `pearlplus`